durangoretro/web/docs/index.md

 <figcaption>Durango Computer</figcaption>
 </figure>

-In this web page, you can find all the information about this project; from the creation of a new Durango computer using the schematics, Software created or all the sowftware tools created to develop new programs and games for this computer.
+In this web page you can find all the information about this project; from the creation of a new Durango computer using the schematics, Software created or all the sowftware tools created to develop new programs and games for this computer.

-Of course there is more; we are triying to create all the tools, software and libraries needed to develop new software using modern tools like Docker images or creating user friendly libraries.
+Of course there is more; we are trying to create all the tools, software and libraries needed to develop new software using modern tools like Docker images or creating user friendly libraries.

 This project is made with the colaboration of [La Jaquería](https://lajaqueria.org).